docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 understand when it will, and will not, find a matching image.
 The basic rules that Docker will follow are outlined below:

-* Starting with a base image that is already in the cache, the next instruction is compared against all child images derived from that base image to see if one of them was built using the exact same instruction.
+* Starting with a parent image that is already in the cache, the next instruction is compared against all child images derived from that base image to see if one of them was built using the exact same instruction.
 If not, the cache is invalidated.